Gates Mills, Ohio

-Gates Mills is a village in Cuyahoga County, Ohio, United States.
+Gates Mills is a village in eastern Cuyahoga County, Ohio, United States.
+A suburb of Cleveland, it is part of the Cleveland metropolitan area.
 The population was 2,264 at the 2020 census.

+History
-Gates Mills is a suburb of Cleveland and was originally part of Mayfield Township.

-The village was named for Halsey Gates, the proprietor of a local mill.
+Gates Mills was originally part of Mayfield Township.
+The village was named for Halsey Gates, the proprietor of a local watermill.

 Geography

 According to the United States Census Bureau, the village has a total area of 9.10 sqmi, of which 8.97 sqmi is land and 0.13 sqmi is water.